Kent County

 Welcome!

 Kent County MDGenWeb is a free genealogical site about the history of the county.
-We hope you find helpful clues for your research of ancestors of Kent county.
+It is a member of MDGenWeb, which is a member of USGenWeb®.
+We hope you find helpful clues for your research of Kent county ancestors.

 Are you familiar with the area?
 Do you have a family tree connection to the area?
 Volunteers are always needed!
 Please consider contributing your pieces of Kent County family history.
 Corrections, updates, and additions to this site are always welcome.